mspillman/gallop/README.md

 ### Libraries
 GALLOP makes use of a number of libraries, without which its development would have been significantly more challenging.
 In particular:

-[PyMatGen](https://pymatgen.org/) - the PXRD pattern calculator was used as the inspiration for what eventually became GALLOP.
+[PyMatGen](https://pymatgen.org/) - the PyMatGen PXRD pattern calculator was used as the inspiration for what eventually became GALLOP.
 GALLOP still makes use of a number of PyMatGen features to handle things like space group symmetries.

 [PyTorch](https://pytorch.org/) - the original code that eventually became GALLOP was originally written using numpy.
 PyTorch served as a near drop-in replacement that allowed automatic differentiation and running on GPUs/TPUs.